 Lyon’s location, coupled with a series of influential culinary masters, helped launch the city to gastronomic acclaim.
 Thanks to the city’s location, Lyonnaise chefs have access to the freshest ingredients and diverse livestock.
 Bresse chicken and Charolais beef come from neighboring Burgundy, and pig farms abound amongst the Monts des Lyonnais to the west.
 At the same time, the Dombes region delivers frogs, snails, crayfish, and freshwater fish.
-Since the Renaissance, Lyon has been known as the larder of France with a strong culinary tradition in charcuterie and offal.
+Since the Renaissance, Lyon has been known as the larder of France, with a strong culinary tradition in charcuterie and offal.
 At the time, the best cuts of meat were reserved for the bourgeoise and aristocrats.
 The masses were left with the offcuts, leaving chefs to transform these less desirable animal parts into Lyonnaise delicacies still popular today.

 The Mères Lyonnaise, or the Mothers of Lyon, first developed such recipes in the 18th century.
 These local female chefs cooked for the bourgeoise families and set up their own restaurants.
 As a result, in the 1930s, Mères Brazier became the first female chef to be awarded three Michelin stars at her two restaurants.
 Later, the world-famous Paul Bocuse apprenticed with Mères Brazier after WWII.
-Bocuse built a culinary empire, which elevated Lyonnaise cuisine to further critical acclaim.
+Bocuse built a culinary empire that elevated Lyonnaise cuisine to further critical acclaim.
 Though Bocuse passed away in 2018, his restaurant is still thriving in Lyon.

 Les Bouchons Lyonnais

 Don’t miss dining at one of the city’s numerous cozy bistros with homey, rustic Lyonnaise cuisine proliferated by the Mères.
 Known as les bouchons Lyonnais, these restaurants offer the most authentic Lyonnaise dishes like cervelle de canut, la quenelle, la tablier de sapeur, and more.
-Skip the wine list and order a pot Lyonnaise, a carafe filled with 46 cl of local Beaujolais wine.
+Skip the wine list and order a pot of Lyonnaise, a carafe filled with 46 cl of local Beaujolais wine.

 À La Lyonnaise